New Jersey Learns

-Applicants will be assessed based on their potential to be a catalyst for change in their community or school as demonstrated by their leadership experience, orientation to teamwork and team-building, and goals for applying Education for Sustainability to the ongoing work of their community and/or school to accelerate the shift toward sustainability.
+Applicants will be assessed based on their potential to work collaboratively with their green team to be a catalyst for change in their community or school as demonstrated by their leadership experience, orientation to teamwork and team-building, and goals for applying Education for Sustainability to accelerate the shift toward sustainability.

 To earn the Introductory Education for Sustainability Certificate, participants will have: